St. Thomas More Collegiate: Beginnings (1957–1985)

 In 1957, negotiations began between Most Rev. Martin Michael Johnson, Coadjutor Archbishop of Vancouver, and Rev. Brother A.A.
 Loftus, Provincial Superior of the Congregation of Christian Brothers in North America, to establish a Catholic high school in the Lower Mainland led by the Christian Brothers.
 By 1960, an agreement between the Christian Brothers and the Archdiocese of Vancouver was reached, and the construction of a 10-room school was completed.

 St. Thomas More Collegiate opened its doors in September 1960, with a total of 110 students enrolled in grades 7, 8 and 9.
 Over the years, enrollment and staff increased.
 Major construction was carried out on school facilities in 1966, 1978, 1981, 1984, and 1985.

-Reorganization (1985-2009)
+Reorganization (1985–2009)

 Initially an all-boys school, St. Thomas More Collegiate transitioned to co-education in 1998.
 Around this time, criminal proceedings began against certain members of the Christian Brothers, some of whom were teaching at STMC.
 The proceedings were based on allegations of sexual and physical abuse against students at the Mount Cashel Orphanage in Newfoundland.
 The subsequent lawsuits by Mount Cashel victims threatened to close the school and nearby Vancouver College in 2002 in order to pay financial compensation.
 After the local community raised $19 million in 2003, the school was spared liquidation.
 Consequently, the school now operates under a charitable organization known as the STMC Foundation.

-Revitalization (2009-2013)

-In the summer of 2009, the school began phase one of its revitalization plan, which was to construct a new wing of the school.
-Completed in May 2010, the new wing, named the StanJean Fine Arts Centre, included six new classrooms, including two specialty classrooms for the school's music program.
-In addition, the school added a courtyard and renovated the existing kitchen, administration offices, and existing classrooms.

-After raising over $6.2 million, a new state-of-the-art double gymnasium was completed to replace the old gymnasium in 2013.